 Could anyone have expected any differently?
 No, because Egypt’s culture of forgiving male harassers and victim blaming runs deep in its historical veins.
 It runs so deep that even ‘the pride of the Arab world’, as fans like to call Mohamed Salah, is not impervious to it despite his attempts to, in the face of the entire world, including in Europe, where attention is locked on his every move and word.

 One would have expected the Warda fiasco to have altogether been forgotten by the time of yesterday’s AFCON Round of 16.
 In an almost unbelievable move, Egypt’s now-sacked coach, Javier Aguirre, gave Warda the chance to play in a sinking match.
 The reaction of the fans perfectly represented feelings towards Warda: while many cheered his participation, a good half stared blankly at his entrance into the field.

 On a more positive note, comments flooding social media have been titillating between disappointment about Egypt’s loss but also, unexpectedly, joy from many that the national team was handed a supposed serving of karma.

 Unlike what many say, Warda’s sexual harassment case sparked a significant debate, and although official reactions were far from ideal, this could be one of the few real instances in which Egyptian society has actively engaged and condemned sexual harassment at large, with a multitude of men coming forward to point out Warda’s culpability.

 The repercussions on the young footballer player could have more severe during this entire saga, demonstrating a real consequence to the crime of harassment in a country that desperately needs it, perhaps if top influencers hadn’t intervened to cushion the blow…

-Any opinions or thoughts expressed in this article do not reflect the views of Egyptian Streets’ editorial team.
-To submit an opinion piece, please email [email protected]
+*The opinions and ideas expressed in this article do not reflect the views of Egyptian Streets’ editorial team or any other institution with which they are affiliated.
+To submit an opinion article, please check out our submission guidelines here.